 You have to wear a helmet with a light on top for the tours.
 They do not illuminate the caves with electric lights so this all adds to the fun.
 In the Robin hood cave where we went on the Ice age tour there’s plenty of places you can bang your head so the helmet is a must.

 Once you have been given your helmet you are encouraged into a room for photos in a ‘green room’.
-It then becomes a photo of you sitting on a wooly mammoth.
+It then becomes a photo of you sitting on a woolly mammoth.
 You can purchase this later on in the shop.
 This is mostly for families with kids however if you’re visiting as a couple or with friends there’s nothing to stop you having a photo yourselves.

 The ground beneath your feet can be quite uneven and there are a few places where you have to bend down low.
 With the only light being your own it can be relatively difficult to see so I can understand why children have to be 5 years old to visit.

 The tour itself lasted for around 1 hour 20 minutes.
 We had been recommended this tour for kids as it is less in depth than the rock art tour.
 However, Jamie overheard people saying that they were on the rock art tour later and he was desperate to join them.
 You walk back to the centre with your helmets and you are then free to continue on with your day as you please.
 We had some lunch in the cafe before heading back out to walk around the lake.